envoyproxy/gateway/site/content/en/latest/contributions/RELEASING.md

     git push ${GITHUB_REMOTE} release/v${MAJOR_VERSION}.${MINOR_VERSION}
     ```

-7. Create a topic branch for updating the Envoy proxy image to the tag supported by the release.
-Reference [PR #958][]
+7. Create a topic branch for updating the Envoy proxy image and Envoy Ratelimit image to the tag supported by the release.
+Reference [PR #2098][]
    for additional details on updating the image tag.
 8. Sign, commit, and push your changes to your fork.
 9. Submit a [Pull Request][] to merge the changes into the `release/v${MAJOR_VERSION}.${MINOR_VERSION}` branch.
 Do not